Barnsley Early Start and Family Services

 You'll need to know your break-even point - when your income from sales covers all the costs of the business.
 You can work this out as the number of places that your childcare business has to have filled in order to break even.

-A break-point is when the number of children you can care for with your current number of staff has been reached, and to provide care for any more children you need to employ another member of staff and increase your outgoings to allow you to increase your income.
+A break-point is when the number of children you can care for with your current number of staff has been reached.
+To provide care for any more children you need to employ another member of staff.
+You'll also need to increase your outgoings to allow you to increase your income.

 Income projection